Your browser is not supported for this experience.

 Lafayette's blog showcasing the food, music, culture and history at the heart of Cajun & Creole Country.

-If you want to spend time in the Hub City and know what events are happening, you're in the right place.
-We'll give you a rundown of live music and other monthly events…
+If you're looking to spend some time in the Hub City and want to know what events are happening in July, you're in the right place.
+We'll give you a monthly rundown of…

 The city of Lafayette, LA is located in the center of Lafayette Parish at the intersection of I-10 and I-49 between New Orleans and Houston and only 35 miles north of the Gulf of Mexico.